 Online, if you have a NVIDIA G-SYNC monitor you’ll have a clear advantage over others, assuming you also have a low ping.

 How To Upgrade To G-SYNC

 January 7th update: if you’re as excited by NVIDIA G-SYNC as we are and want to get your own G-SYNC monitor, we have some exciting news.
-As we have announced at CES 2014, partners included Acer, AOC, ASUS, BenQ and Phillips will be bringing their very own monitors, powered by NVIDIA G-SYNC, early this year.
+As we have announced at CES 2014, partners included Acer, AOC, ASUS, BenQ and Philips will be bringing their very own monitors, powered by NVIDIA G-SYNC, early this year.